OpenDroneMap/docs/_sources/arguments.rst.txt

   Path to the image groups file that controls how images should be split into groups.
 The file needs to use the following format: image_name group_nameDefault: ``None``

 :ref:`split-overlap<split-overlap>` <positive integer>
-  Radius of the overlap between submodels.
+  Radius of the overlap between submodels in meters.
 After grouping images into clusters, images that are closer than this radius to a cluster are added to the cluster.
 This is done to ensure that neighboring submodels overlap.
+All imagesneed GPS information.
 Default: ``150``

 :ref:`texturing-keep-unseen-faces<texturing-keep-unseen-faces>`
   Keep faces in the mesh that are not seen in any camera.
 Default:  ``False``